-On Saturday night, iconic Auburn announcer Rod Bramblett and his wife Paula were killed in a car accident.
+On Saturday, May 25, iconic Auburn announcer Rod Bramblett and his wife Paula were killed in a car accident.
 While waiting to make a turn onto Shug Jordan Parkway, the 16-year-old driver of a Jeep Grand Cherokee rear-ended the Bramblett’s Toyota Highlander.
 Paula Bramblett, 53, was life flighted to East Alabama Medical Center where she died in the emergency room due to multiple internal injuries.

 Rob Bramblett, 52, was taken to UAB Hospital in nearby Birmingham where a closed head injury claimed his life as well.
 The teenage driver of the other car was taken to the hospital with non-life-threatening injuries.
 The car crash is still being investigated by Auburn police and the Lee County Coroner’s Office.

 This tragic loss sent shockwaves throughout the Alabama community.
 Bramblett, who’d called Auburn baseball games since 1993 and took over as Auburn football’s lead play-by-play announcer in 2003, was named Alabama’s sportscaster of the year in 2006, 2010 and 2013, according to AL.com.
 Bramblett also followed the Auburn men’s basketball team during their first-ever trip to the 2019 Final Four.

 Bramblett’s most-famous moment, though, came in 2013 when Auburn beat Alabama as time expired.
 You’ll remember this game as “The Kick-Six” when Bramblett’s incredible call became etched in Auburn University history forever.